max-build/CaptaFlow/README.md

 ## NLP Pipeline Output Previews
-**These are displayed in terminal for monitoring purposes as the application runs and are seperate from visualisations as shown in QuickSuite.**
+**These are displayed in terminal for monitoring purposes as the application runs and are seperate from visualisations shown in QuickSuite.**

 ### Message Readings